 - Highway 110 near De Soto

 - Kingshighway Boulevard

 The dedicated St. Louis car accident lawyers at The Dixon Injury Firm frequently handle urban motor vehicle accidents, including crashes involving Ubers, buses, and commercial trucks.
 If you’re one of the two million Americans injured in car accidents each year, contact us today for a free crash consultation.

-Common Causes of Car Accidents in St. Louis, Missouri
+Common Causes of St. Louis Car Accidents

-The vast majority of car accidents are preventable, meaning that had the at-fault party taken the proper measures to drive safely and not put others at risk, they would not have caused the accident.
+The vast majority of car accidents in St. Louis are preventable, meaning that had the at-fault party taken the proper measures to drive safely and not put others at risk, they would not have caused the accident.
 Most preventable car accidents involved drunk or distracted drivers, and most catastrophic injuries and deaths involved speeding drunk or distracted drivers.
 Speed limits exist for a reason, as studies indicate that serious injury and death risks increase by 6 percent for every extra mile per hour of travel.

 - Drunk driving

 - Reckless endangerment (going 20 miles over the posted speed limit)